Student Loans and Federal Aid

 Public or school library services

 In most cases the exact nature of the work does not matter, but it cannot include religious instruction, worship, or proselytizing.
-Work for a labor union or partisan political organization also does not count as public service for purposes of this program, even if they are tax-exempt.
+Working for a labor union or partisan political organization also does not count as public service for purposes of this program, even if they are tax-exempt.
 Recent legal interpretations have also determined that work at a 501(c)(6), which may include professional trade associations or chambers of commerce, or a 501(c)(19), which are veterans organizations, may not meet the qualifications for Public Service Loan Forgiveness.

 There are other circumstances under which student loan debt can be forgiven or cancelled.